NoMoreCookies/NoMoreCookies/README.md

 - 🌱 I’m currently learning machine learning and blockchain technologies
 - 👯 I’m looking to collaborate on data science, finance, or blockchain projects
 - 📫 How to reach me: GitHub / LinkedIn
-- ⚡ Fun fact: I enjoy combining math with real-world finance problems
+- ⚡ Fun fact: I like fantasy books, climbing, and biking.

 ## 🌍 Languages
 - 🇵🇱 **Polish** — native
 - 🇬🇧 **English** — C1